underscore-finance/underscore-docs/vaults.md

 ### Simplicity

+Chasing yields is exhausting.
+Checking Morpho rates, comparing Aave markets, tracking Euler promotions, claiming rewards before they expire — it's a full-time job.

-Users don't need to understand liquidity pools or yield aggregators.
-They deposit, get a token, and earn yield.
-All the complexity — multi-protocol strategies, AI rebalancing, risk management — happens behind the scenes.
+Vaults handle all of it.
+Users deposit, get a token, and earn yield.
+All the complexity — multi-protocol strategies, AI rebalancing, risk management, claiming and compounding rewards — happens behind the scenes.

 ---